livebook-dev/livebook/docs/teams/deploy_app.md

 > docker run -p 9080:8080 -p 9081:8081 (rest of the command...)
 > ```

-Once you run the CLI command in your terminal, Docker will download Livebook image and run it.
+Once you run the CLI command in your terminal, Docker will download the Livebook image and run it.
 Wait until that's done.

-Once the container is ready, a Livebook instance will be started and will automatically connect to your Livebook Teams organization.
-Your Livebook will show a message saying that it knows there's now an app server running connected to your Teams org, like this:
+Once the container is ready, a Livebook instance will start and automatically connect to your Livebook Teams organization.
+Livebook will display a message confirming that an app server is now running and connected to your Teams organization, like this:

 ![feedback message saying the app server is running](images/app_server_setup_message.png)